 Stabilization surgery is sometimes—but not always—done at the same time as a decompression surgery.
 In some forms of decompression surgery, the surgeon may need to remove a large portion of the vertebra or vertebrae.
 That results in an unstable spine, meaning that it moves in abnormal ways, and that puts you more at risk for serious neurological injury.
 In that case, the surgeon will restabilize the spine.
-Commonly, this is done with a fusion and spinal instrumentation.
-Recently, surgeons have begun using artificial cervical discs instead of fusion and spinal instrumentation.
-Again, your surgeon will determine what's best for your condition.
+Commonly, this is done with a fusion and spinal instrumentation, or implantation of an artificial disc.

 What are some non-surgical options for treating my neck pain?